marcoverl/CVUserGuide/source/Overview.rst

 user can be on multiple projects at the same time and switch between them.

-In the CloudVeneto projects usually map to experiments or other research groups.
+In the CloudVeneto, projects usually map to experiments or other research groups.
 Among the project's users there is a **project manager** (usually the team leader) who is responsible to manage (accepting or refusing) membership requests for the project.